Do you have a question concerning our flight instruction? Perhaps we can answer it for you on-line.

 What kind of tests will I take?

 No test is required for a student pilot certificate.
-Before a private certificate is issued, however, you must pass two tests.
+Before a Sport or Private certificate is issued, you must pass two tests.
 First is a computerized FAA knowledge examination, which is largely a practical exam on flying rules and regulations.
 This test can be taken at our Islip facility.
-It requires a written authorization from your flight instructor, a photo ID and the Lasergrade Testing Fee of $150.00.
+It requires a written authorization from your flight instructor, a photo ID and testing fee.

 Upon the completion of your training, you will be scheduled for your flight test.
 This is a two part test consisting of an oral and practical examination.
-The FAA authorized flight examiner, our own chief pilot, Robert Osinski, will review your cross-country navigation and test your knowledge of FAR's, weather, and general flight rules.
+The FAA authorized flight examiner, will review your cross-country navigation and test your knowledge of FAR's, weather, and general flight rules.

 General aviation airplanes are built to rigid federal specifications, and they are constantly checked and rechecked to make sure they are mechanically and structurally safe.
 People who fly are safety conscious.
 As the pilot-in-command of an airplane, you're also in command of most variables that affect flying safely.
 Safety is the most important word in the general aviation vocabulary.